krullmizter/dog-breed-id-fastai/README.md

 * Better: `item_tfms` and `batch_tfms`.
 * Try to include more exceptions and better if statements.
 * Single or multi-item detection.
-* Add "time to train" to the validation metrics array
+* Add "time to train" to the stats .json file.
 * Wrap certain cells, and longer code into easy to use functions and methods.
 * View bounding boxes.
 * Hover effect over the second scatter plot.